eitanyaffe/makeshift-metagenomics/README.md

 #### Monitoring jobs in GCP

-Job labels allow to monitor jobs in real-time in GCP, (see [here](https://cloud.google.com/monitoring/docs/monitoring-overview)).
+Job labels allow to monitor jobs in real-time in GCP (see [here](https://cloud.google.com/monitoring/docs/monitoring-overview)).
 Useful job labels include:

 * ms-project-name: An identifier of an entire project `<project_name>`.
 * ms-job-key-1: An identifier of a specific run `<run_key>`.